-Police question children for supporting teacher’s beheading
+French police quiz child apologists of teacher’s beheading

 The children in Albertville were released after questioning.
 Judicial authorities ordered educative training for them, the ministry spokeswoman said.
 Police also searched their homes.

 Paty’s killing was followed Oct.
 29 by the killing of three people in a knife attack at a church in Nice.
-Leading a Saturday memorial for the three victims in the Mediterranean city, French Prime Minster Jean Castex warned that extremists were recruiting French citizens.
+Leading a Saturday memorial for the victims in the Mediterranean city, French Prime Minister Jean Castex warned that extremists were recruiting French citizens.

 “We know the enemy,” Castex said.
 “Not only is it identified, but it also has a name: It is radical Islamism, a political ideology that disfigures the Muslim religion by distorting its texts, its dogmas and its commandments to impose its dominance by ignorance and hate, an enemy that benefits from support overseas but, alas, also counts French citizens in its ranks.”